The Buddy Scheme

 As a Buddy Mentor you will get access to...

-- In depth training covering working on a Widening Participation scheme and safeguarding.
+- In depth Scheme Expectations training covering volunteering on a Widening Participation scheme, effective mentoring and safeguarding.

-- Professional development opportunities to design and organise events for all on the scheme individually and/or in partnership with student societies.
+- The opportunity to have your say in designing and delivering events for all on the scheme individually and/or in partnership with student societies.

-- Recognition of your volunteering hours on the volunteering platform and with a volunteering certificate.
+- Recognition of your volunteering hours on the volunteering platform contributing to a volunteering certificate.

-- LinkedIn endorsements for skills such as active listening, mentoring and communication.
+- LinkedIn endorsements for skills such as active listening, mentoring and event management if you are a part of the social committee, on request.

 - A celebration event at the end of the scheme.